Letterhead organization: Pejorative use

 The term "letterhead organization" has been used as a pejorative, to stress the small scale of the group or its alleged influence by virtue of its "letterhead members" rather than by its own activities.
-Some letterhead organizations have been alleged to have motivated by more by fundraising than by influencing policy or informing the public.
+Some letterhead organizations have been alleged to have been motivated more by fundraising than by influencing policy or informing the public.

 Size compared with think tanks

 A think tank generally has a substantial number of employees and supporters actively involved.
 Such groups may produce peer-reviewed and other journals, news releases, position papers, conferences, and the like.

 List of groups sometimes labeled as "letterhead organizations"

 The following groups have been termed "letterhead organizations" by the reference (cited parenthetically):